 While the Queensboro Bridge goes nowhere near the neighborhood, it does in fact owe a fair share of its mythic status to Greenwich Village.

 Designed by engineer Gustav Lindenthal and architect Henry Hornbostel, it is the “longest of the East River Bridges, with an overall length of 7,449 feet,” according to the New York City Department of Transportation.
-The construction of the Queensboro Bridge began in 1901, just after Queens became part of New York City, and the bridge officially opened on June 18, 1909.
+The construction of the Queensboro Bridge began in 1901, just after Queens became part of New York City, and the bridge opened to traffic in March 30, 1909, and pedestrians on June 18, 1909.
 In March 2009, the New York City Bridge Centennial Commission sponsored events marking the centennial of the bridge’s opening.
 The bridge was also designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers during the year of its centennial anniversary.
 It was designated an official New York City landmark in 1974, and added to the National Register of Historic Places in 1978.

 Somewhat unusually, the bridge actually consists of three separate spans (the space between the support towers on a bridge) — one between Manhattan and Roosevelt Island, one spanning Roosevelt Island, and one connecting Roosevelt Island to Queens (by contrast, the Brooklyn, Manhattan, George Washington, and Verrazano Narrows bridges are all single-span bridges).
 When built, it was the longest cantilever span bridge in North America.
 Lindenthal also designed the Hell Gate Bridge further up the East River in 1917, as well as many of Pittsburgh’s bridges.
 Interestingly Hornbostel also did a great deal of work in Pittsburgh, designing buildings for Carnegie Mellon and various churches, synagogues, and government bodies in the Steel City.
 Like Lindenthal, he was also responsible for another nearby East River span, this one just to the south — the Williamsburg Bridge.
 Sometimes called ‘Hornbostel’s Erector Set’ for its unvarnished filigree of steel, nuts, and bolts, while initially derided by some, the Queensboro Bridge has entered the pantheon of iconic New York City bridges over the years, in so small part due to its many appearances in popular culture.